bahmutov/dont-break/README.md

 * Create `.dont-break` file in the root of your package, list module names (one per line) that you would like to test.
+* Run `dont-break` any time to test latest version of each dependent module against the curent code

+Picking projects to test manually is a judgement call.
+Dont-break can fetch top N most downloaded or most starred dependent modules and save the list.
-* Alternative: run `dont-break --top-downloads <N>` to find top N most downloaded dependent modules, save to `.dont-break` and check.
+* run `dont-break --top-downloads <N>` to find top N most downloaded dependent modules, save to `.dont-break` and check.
 This will overwrite `.dont-break` file.
-* Run `dont-break` any time to test latest version of each dependent module against the curent code
+* run `dont-break --top-starred <N>` to find top N most starred dependent modules, save to `.dont-break` and check.

 ## Example